WHO WE ARE

-The Directors may in accordance with the Constitution, appoint a standing committee to be called the Advisory Council (“the Advisory Council”) or by such other title as the Directors should from time to time determine for the purpose of advising the Directors in the discharge of the powers and functions of the Directors and for the purpose of considering and liaising with the Directors on all aspects of the Company’s policy in connection with the implementation of the Company’s Objects in accordance with terms of reference to be determined by the Directors from time to time
+The Directors may in accordance with the Constitution, appoint a standing committee to be called the Advisory Council (“the Advisory Council”) or by such other title as the Directors should from time to time determine for the purpose of advising the Directors in the discharge of the powers and functions of the Directors and for the purpose of considering and liaising with the Directors on all aspects of the Company’s policy in connection with the implementation of the Company’s Objects in accordance with terms of reference to be determined by the Directors from time to time.

 The Directors may appoint a Managing Director on such terms and conditions and at such remuneration as they may think fit.
 The Managing Director will be responsible for the Company’s administration and for the preparations of an annual budget for the Directors’ approval.

-The Managing Director shall attend meetings of the Directors and of committees of the Directors, but will have no voting rights.
+- The Managing Director shall attend meetings of the Directors and of committees of the Directors, but will have no voting rights.

-The Managing Director shall be an ex-officio member of the Advisory Council.
+- The Managing Director shall be an ex-officio member of the Advisory Council.

-- Every applicant who wishes to become a member of the association shall deliver an application for membership in such form as the Directors may require executed by him, together with payment of the membership subscription applicable at that time.
+- Every applicant who wishes to become such member by subscription shall deliver to the Company an application for membership by subscription in such form as the Directors may require, duly executed by him, together with payment of the membership subscription applicable at that time.

-- Annual subscriptions shall be due upon a person being appointed a member and on the anniversary date of his becoming a member in each year thereafter.
-No part of any subscription shall be refunded to a member who ceases to be such during the course of any year.
+- Annual subscriptions shall be due upon a person being appointed a member by subscription for a particular of category membership and on the anniversary date of his becoming a member by subscription in each year thereafter.
+No part of any subscription shall be refunded to a member by subscription who ceases to be such during the course of any year.